zarf-dev/zarf/examples/big-bang-umbrella/README.md

 Because the same cluster will be running both Traefik and Istio, Istio's VirtualServices will be available on port 9443

-<span style="color:red; font-size:2em">NOTE: This package is huge (especially if you choose to enable more of the features in Big Bang Core).
-We recommend deploying this onto a host with at least 64 GB of RAM.</span>
+<span style="color:red; font-size:2em">NOTE: This package is huge.
+We recommend not trying to run it on a developer laptop without disabling lots of stuff first.</span>

 ## Prerequisites